 How Hot Do you Want your Water?

 If you're taking a full-on shower, you'll probably want to heat your water.
 Even in a warm climate, taking a really cold shower has its pleasurable limits.
 Finding just the right temperature for your ideal shower can be a bit of a gamble with some camping showers.
 However, some have temperature gauges on the side so you can see exactly how warm your shower water is.
 Others are much more of a guess by touching the side or sticking your hand in to judge the water temperature.
-Or perhaps you're just rinsing the dog or some gear, and the temperature doesn't matter at all.
-In that case, you can skip this section!

 How Much Are You Willing to Spend?